Loading Events

 Smashing Times International Centre for the Arts and Equality and Front Line Defenders and partners are delighted to host an opening reception and launch for the sixth annual Dublin International Arts and Human Rights Festival.
 The reception and launch feature guest talks, refreshments and the opportunity to view the Irish in Resistance during World War II multidisciplinary exhibition funded by The Arts Council and to watch a live performance of Memorial Monologues: The Path of Memory by Mary Moynihan.
 The reception and launch take place at The Ireland Institute, 27 Pearse Street, Dublin 2 on Friday 11 October 2024, from 6.30 to 9pm.

-Speaking at the event are festival ambassadors Senator Lynn Ruane; Jessica Traynor, poet, essayist, librettist, and poetry editor at Banshee, 2023 Arts Council Writer in Residence in Galway University; and MayKay, musician.
-Presentations will also be made by artist Mary Moynihan, writer, poet and creator of art and photography, on behalf of Smashing Times.
+Speaking at the event is festival ambassador Senator Lynn Ruane.
+Presentations will also be made by artist Mary Moynihan, writer, poet and creator of art and photography, on behalf of Smashing Times; and Alan Glasgow, Executive Director of Front Line Defenders.

 As part of the launch, audiences have the opportunity to view the Irish in Resistance during World War II Exhibition.
 This is a new multidisciplinary exhibition featuring visual art, photography, film, poetry, and storytelling, reflecting on stories of Irish people in resistance during the Holocaust and World War II who stood up against fascism and totalitarianism, and who spoke out for the rights of others.
 A series of ambitious new artworks have been commissioned and created in response to the theme of ‘Irish in Resistance,’ reflecting on stories of Irish people who promoted democracy and peace, and stood up against authoritarianism.
 The commissioned artists are Hina Khan, visual artist; Amna Walayat, visual artist; Féilim James, writer; and Smashing Times Artistic Director Mary Moynihan, a writer, poet, and creator of art and photography.
 The exhibition is curated by Mary Moynihan, funded by The Arts Council Commissions Award under visual art, literature, and festivals, and is presented as part of the Smashing Times Artist Development Programme.
 A special thanks to John Morgan for research on the stories.
 The exhibition runs at The Ireland Institute, 27 Pearse Street, Dublin 2 from Friday 11 to Thursday 31 October 2024, Monday to Sunday, 10am–7pm.